BACKGROUND

 critical gaps

-Replace multiple analog gauges with a responsive, touch-enabled command center designed for real-world marine conditions.
+Multiple analog gauges created operational friction.
+The client needed to replace them with a responsive, touch-enabled command center designed for real-world marine conditions.

 THE ROBOSOFT SOLUTION

-A structured six-phase process from marine protocol research, hardware procurement, and NMEA network setup (Phases 1–2), through GUI implementation and data simulation (Phase 3), camera streaming feasibility (Phase 4), a fully functional NMEA pipeline prototype (Phase 5), to the complete multi-device rollout with iPhone, Apple Watch, and MQTT middleware (Phase 6).
+A structured six-phase process, spanning marine protocol research, hardware procurement, NMEA network setup, GUI implementation, data simulation, camera streaming feasibility and a fully functional NMEA pipeline prototype, culminated in a complete multi-device rollout with iPhone, Apple Watch and MQTT middleware.

 THE ROBOSOFT SOLUTION

-A structured six-phase process from marine protocol research, hardware procurement, and NMEA network setup (Phases 1–2), through GUI implementation and data simulation (Phase 3), camera streaming feasibility (Phase 4), a fully functional NMEA pipeline prototype (Phase 5), to the complete multi-device rollout with iPhone, Apple Watch, and MQTT middleware (Phase 6).
+A structured six-phase process, spanning marine protocol research, hardware procurement, NMEA network setup, GUI implementation, data simulation, camera streaming feasibility and a fully functional NMEA pipeline prototype, culminated in a complete multi-device rollout with iPhone, Apple Watch and MQTT middleware.

 Clear outcomes